Skip to main content

 U.S. Trustee motion to dismiss.
 The U.S. Trustee's October 2024 motion described the case as a "textbook example of bad faith".
 It argued that Red River lacked a valid restructuring purpose, that the debtor had no need for bankruptcy relief, and that the plan sought impermissible nonconsensual third-party releases and overbroad channeling relief.
 The motion also highlighted the funding cap analysis, asserting that the agreement represented a reduction from prior LTL-era funding commitments.

 Requested remedies.
-The coalition sought dismissal and sanctions, reflecting its view that the filing was an improper attempt to obtain releases and delay litigation.
-The U.S. Trustee similarly asked for dismissal, stressing the lack of a valid bankruptcy purpose.
-The competing requests made dismissal the central procedural target early in the case, which is why the confirmation fight merged into a broader trial on dismissal and eligibility rather than proceeding as a routine prepackaged confirmation.
+The coalition sought dismissal and sanctions, and the U.S. Trustee asked for dismissal for lack of a valid bankruptcy purpose.
+Both requests moved the case toward a combined dismissal and confirmation trial rather than a routine prepackaged confirmation.

 Venue disputes.
-A motion to transfer venue was filed the day after the petition, reflecting concerns over the forum and the connections to the Southern District of Texas.
-While the case proceeded in Houston, the venue dispute was part of the broader argument that the filing was a strategic move rather than a response to financial distress.
+A motion to transfer venue was filed the day after the petition, citing the forum and the debtor's connections to the Southern District of Texas.
+The case proceeded in Houston.

 Section 524(g) feasibility issues.
 The decision also discussed whether the plan's attempt to channel claims against nondebtors, including theories tied to Kenvue-related claims, created feasibility problems.
 The court concluded that the plan's architecture could not satisfy the requirements for a Section 524(g) channeling injunction as proposed.